-This specimen PGD has been produced in collaboration with the Scottish Antimicrobial Prescribing Group and the Primary Care Community Pharmacy Group to assist NHS Boards in the provision of uniform services under the 'NHS Pharmacy First Scotland' banner across NHS Scotland.
-NHS boards should ensure that the final PGD is considered and approved in line with local clinical governance arrangements for PGDs.
+This PGD has been produced in collaboration with the Scottish Antimicrobial Prescribing Group and the Primary Care Community Pharmacy Group to assist NHS Boards in the provision of uniform services under the 'NHS Pharmacy First Scotland' banner across NHS Scotland.
+NHS Dumfries & Galloway has ensured that the final PGD is considered and approved in line with local clinical governance arrangements for PGDs.